seidu626/feature-search/README.md

 How many times you got frustrated to find a way to navigate to a feature in a website?
 This tiny script helps you to add the facility to search the list of feaures supported by your website.

-This lets your users search for the features supported by your website, take the user to a feature page upon selection and highlight the feature in that page.
+This lets your users search for the features supported by your website, redirects the user to a feature page upon selection and highlight the feature in that page.

 How to use